China, CET - Chinese Studies and Internship in Shanghai

 Participating students receive the equivalent of four Clark units per semester (16 credits), provided all coursework is completed, all required exams are taken, and final papers are submitted.
 All courses receive letter grades, which show on the Clark transcript and are factored into the overall GPA.
 The program is divided into two parts—the January Term and the Spring Semester.
 The January Term is an intensive month involving 20-30 hours per week of language and culture instruction, with a mix of tutorials and excursions.
 Students will then continue on to the Spring Semester, which focuses on providing a general foundation in Chinese language and modern history.
 Please check with the Study Abroad Office to ensure transferability of credit.

-All applicants must fulfill Clark University's eligibility requirements.
-Students must also be prepared to fulfill the requirements for the CET Chinese Studies and Internship in Shanghai program.
-Before participating in a study abroad program, you have to declare a major, and as a rule, have junior-class standing.
-In order to be considered for this program, you must have completed 3 semesters of college-level Mandarin.
+All applicants must fulfill Clark University's eligibility requirements and the requirements for the CET Chinese Studies and Internship in Shanghai program.
 Applications may be rejected for any number of reasons by the overseas program.

-Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to CET.
+Your student account will be billed for Clark tuition each semester that you are abroad.
+There is a one-time $1000 study abroad fee that will appear on your Clark tuition bill.
+Clark will pay your tuition/academic fees to CET.
 These include mandatory insurance and visa processing fees.
 You will be billed by CET directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals) if they are not provided.
 Books, non-academic fees, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees in Beijing/Shanghai for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July for the fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.